 BLOCK V - COMMUNICATION RADIOS: Provides the basis for the understanding of common aircraft radios.
 Students receive practice in troubleshooting failures, component replacement and performance tests.
-Upon completion of this block, students know the modes of operation and be able to carry out performance tests and analyze faults in the equipment on board the aircraft.
+Upon completion of this block, students know the modes of operation and are able to carry out performance tests and analyze faults in the equipment on board the aircraft.

 BLOCK VI - AUTOMATIC DIRECTION FINDER (ADF) SYSTEM: Teaches a basic understanding of ADF systems.
 Students receive practice in component replacement and performance testing.
-Upon completion of this block, the students know the modes of operation, the replacement of the main components, and be able to carry out operational tests on board the aircraft.
+Upon completion of this block, the students know the modes of operation, are able to replace main components, and are able to carry out operational tests on board the aircraft.